Eyesore123/blog-app/README.md

 - How to add a queue for sending emails and set up the database queue table and worker + how to use the database driver.
 - I was thinking of sending my blog posts automatically to LinkedIn, but because LinkedIn has become so heavy-handed and frustrating with its unnecessary security measures, I will not support it.
 Blog users can still share posts on LinkedIn but I won't be adding mine there.
 - It is quite painful to get all the routes and controllers working without hiccups.
 One subtle change anywhere can break the whole thing.
 For example, I decided to make changes to account removal logic and suddenly I had to make changes not only to frontend but also to user model, comment model, Accountcontroller, Commentcontroller and to user table with additional migrations.
 - Deploying can also be a pain if you don't know all the ins and outs of the deployment process.
-I have never deployed a Laravel app before and I had to learn a lot about it.
+I have never deployed a Laravel app before so I had to learn a lot about it.
+I had to add bash scripts and other scripts, a Vite helper, an htaccess file, then some changes to providers and other stuff just to get the vite build to work.

 ## Issues